 Beyond MBA rankings, it is essential to consider factors including location, culture, areas of specialization and job placement.
 Just because a particular business school has a high position in general rankings does not mean that it will better prepare you for your next job.
 Consider your post-MBA goals and learning style and explore specialized rankings depending on these aspirations.

 Finally, available financing also should be a key consideration since you may be able to secure more funding from one school versus another.
-Last year, Personal MBA Coach’s clients earned over $6M in scholarships.
+Last year, Personal MBA Coach’s clients earned over $6M in MBA scholarships.
 Depending on your personal circumstances, you might be better off selecting a school with a slightly lower ranking if it offers a more favorable financial package.
 Some M7 schools are very generous with scholarships while others award them much more sparingly.

 About Personal MBA Coach: